darshan-sim/git-assignment/README.md

 ---

 #### 2. Add a commit message hook to the repo.
+- Hooks are in .git/hooks/
+- To enable them remove .sample after each hook.
+- Hook are scripts that execute based on their type( pre/post/at-time)

 ---
 #### 3. Perform multiple commits in the new branch